NiloGregginz33/TinderBot/README.md

 Sorry some of the code can only be run on Google Colab.
 Sorry some of the files reference local directories I was running this on my machine and never expected to post this online since I used to be embarrassed by my Tinder bot.
 A file is missing thats the haarcascade file.
+AutoSwipe.py is a script for running inference Model.py is my smartest inference tool
+RSRC.py includes the steps I took to originally compile the model in anaconda.
+TinderBot.py was my attempt at a UI but thats something im not great at yet.
+TinderModel.py was my attempt at a different kind of learning model.
+It does not work as far as I know.
+Again all this code was written years ago so it's a little hard to remember
+TinderQueen.py uses the mediapipe facial mesh and creates a dataset from that as far as I know.
+TinderScraper.py is for adding data to the original dataset (or a different dataset all together) to rate girls and configure the model for personal tase
+TinderScript.py and TinderTrainer.py are both just alternative ways to construct the model but I forget if they work.
+Theyre in the folder so they go here.